 The next part is pretty scary, if you feel confident enough, use your lint free towel to carefully absorb the remaining large water drops.
 I realize that my towel was completely useless and grabbed another one, I was pretty stressed out at that moment.
 Some people use hair dryers, I'm not sure if that's a better option.

 My secondary mirror still looked dusty, so I did the whole process again and it came out much better after the second attempt.
 The primary mirror was also looking much better.
 Yes there are still some dust spots but that's completely fine.

 Below is the Before Vs. After of cleaning the primary mirror.
 I wish I took both comparison images from the same angle but did not think about it then.
 Either way, the mirror looked much cleaner after the bath.

 Putting everything back together

 Now comes the most annoying part: re-assembling the telescope.
-We pretty much have to do everything backwards, but there are a couple of traps which I fell into because I didn't know.
+We pretty much have to do everything backward, but there are a couple of traps that I fell into because I didn't know.